onerok/poe2stash/README.md

 ### 3. Live Monitoring

-Stay up-to-date with new items and price changes in real-time.
+Stay up-to-date with new items as you dump them into your stash tabs.

 ![Live Monitoring](docs/new_drops_live_monitor_ss.PNG)

 - Receive instant notifications for new items
-- Monitor price changes for your items
-- Automatically update your item database with new information
+- Price check items as you add them to your stash
+- Track your currency listed per hour

 ### 4. Price Checking

-Get accurate price estimates for your items to maximize your profits.
+Get some-what accurate price estimates for your items.

 ![Price Checking](docs/price_check_ss.PNG)

 - Estimate prices for individual items
 - Batch price check multiple items
-- View price history and trends

-### 5. Refresh Functionality
+### 5. Chat Monitoring

-Keep your item database current with easy refresh options.
+Show item details of purchase offers if you have them in the item database

 ![Refresh Items](docs/chat_messages_load_items_ss.PNG)

+- Search chat offers for patterns in sales
-- Refresh individual items
+- Price check items as you receive offers
-- Perform a full refresh of all items
-- Automatically update price estimates after refreshing

-### 6. WebSocket Integration

-Enjoy seamless real-time updates and interactions.

-- Establish WebSocket connections for live data
-- Receive instant updates from the Path of Exile 2 servers
-- Ensure low-latency communication for a smooth user experience

-### 7. Proxy Support

-Access Path of Exile 2 trade API securely through a built-in proxy.

-- Handle API rate limits efficiently
-- Manage authentication and cookies automatically
-- Ensure compliance with Path of Exile 2's terms of service

-## Getting Started
+## Devs Getting Started

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Run the application with `npm start`
+3. Run the application with `npm run dev`
 4. Enter your Path of Exile 2 account name to begin syncing your items

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.